You're already subscribed!

 The most cultivated black grape variety in France

 Merlot, a black grape variety from the right bank of the Bordeaux region, was for a long time confined to its region before becoming a world leader due to its robustness, its adaptability and above all its aromatic qualities.
 This recent adoption has earned it the rank of the second most planted red grape variety in the world.
+It is often blended with Cabernet Sauvignon and/or Cabernet Franc for more body and structure.
+Unblended Merlot produces soft and fruity red wines.
 In a word, Merlot is roundness!

 Bordeaux (Gironde), South-West, Languedoc, Vaucluse, Var, Bouches-du-Rhône, Ardèche

-Bordeaux : Pomerol, Saint Émilion.
-Sud- Ouest : Côtes de Bergerac, Duras, Buzet.
-Languedoc : Pays-d’Oc PGI
+Bordeaux : Pomerol, Saint-Émilion.
+Sud-Ouest : Côtes de Bergerac, Duras, Buzet.
+Languedoc : Pays-d’Oc

 Deep, dark, dense garnet colour.

-Rich in black fruit aromas.
-Notes of prune, leather and undergrowth at maturity.
+Rich in black and red fruit aromas.
+Notes of prune, leather and undergrowth with maturity.

 Silky tannins.
-Round on the palate, fleshy and sweet.
+Round on the palate, fleshy and fruity.

 Rosé wines are the result of a blend and give different styles.